camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 Facts from tSNE:
 - Great tool for visualization
 - If the data has a explicit structure, it's likely to be reflected on the tSNE plot.
-- Hyperparameters tunning is extremely important: tSNE results extremely depends on its parameters.
+- Hyperparameters tuning is extremely important: tSNE results extremely depends on its parameters.
 Use several projections with different perplexities (5-100).
 - Can be considered as a method to obtain new features from data
 - Train and test set should be projected together rather than separately
 - Due to long running time, a reduction dimensionality approach can be done prior to the projection